-Lastly, journey to the whale watching hotspot of Hermanus and the Cape Winelands, before reaching our final destination - Cape Town.
+Lastly, we journey to the whale watching hotspot of Hermanus and the Cape Winelands, before reaching our final destination - Cape Town.

 This Kruger Park to Cape Town Safari sets off from the mega-city of Johannesburg, the economic heart of South Africa.

 Leaving Johannesburg, known as Egoli (the Place of Gold), we travel northeast into the rural Mpumalanga Province.
 Our drive takes us into the beautiful mountains of the Drakensberg Escarpment via the Panorama Route.
-Along the way we stop to look out over the plains of the Lowveld and the distant mountains, from a viewpoint called God’s Window.
+Along the way, we stop to look out over the plains of the Lowveld and the distant mountains, from a viewpoint called God’s Window.

-From the breathtaking Panorama Route we continue to the small town of Hazyview, located close to Kruger National Park.
+From the breathtaking Panorama Route, we continue to the small town of Hazyview, located close to Kruger National Park.
 Our hotel is in the Greater Kruger region, consisting of the national park and surrounding private game reserves.
-After dinner we relax at the peaceful lodge and enjoy our first night under starry skies.
+After dinner, we relax at the peaceful lodge and enjoy our first night under starry skies.

 On day two we rise with the sun, heading to Kruger Park in time to enter the protected area, as soon as the gates open.
 We spend the whole of day two game viewing in the world-renowned Kruger National Park, one of Africa's best wildlife destinations.

 Your professional guide is an expert at tracking and spotting wildlife and birds which makes all the difference in the bush.
 Kruger is home to the Big Five (lion, leopard, buffalo, rhino and elephant) and a plethora of other wild animals, including almost every major mammal species of Africa.
 Birdlife is also prolific with over 500 bird species in addition to the 148 mammal species and numerous reptiles, amphibians, insects and plants.